 Bandwidth Usage Monitoring

 With AggreGate Network Manager, a system administrator gets warned once the current traffic of any router/switch interface comes close to the theoretical interface speed (or other user-defined thresholds).
 To help catch a bandwidth hog, the Network Manager uses traffic decomposition allowing to figure out which host and application caused the traffic.
 Such analysis is performed via the dedicated traffic analysis protocols (e.g., NetFlow).

 Performance Degradation Alerting

-Advanced alerting engine provided by AggreGate Platform solves even the most complicated performance degradation detection tasks.
-Here are just some examples of complex alert trigger conditions:
+Advanced alerting engine provided by the AggreGate Platform solves even the most complicated performance degradation detection tasks.
+Here are just some examples of complex alert triggering conditions:

-In addition to notification broadcasting, every alert may be followed by forced operator acknowledgement and automatic/inteactive corrective actions.
-For example, the Network Manager can restart a service or reboot a server upon a performance alert.
+In addition to notification broadcasting, every alert can be followed by the forced operator acknowledgment and automatic/interactive corrective actions.
+For example, the Network Manager can restart a service or reboot a server upon the performance alert.